korikmat/Space-Invaders-termpaper-apo/README.txt

 Launch Guide!

+IMPORTATN: The executable was compiled for an RED type board!!!
+		If you are using the GREEN type board, comment out #define ILI9481 in kit_tools/mzapo_parlcd.c

 Running through a ready-made executable file:
 1) You can run the game if you download all the files from the git from the executable_files folder and transfer these three files to the board.